ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 3. Create a new target as a trajectory
 <img src="Planning-18.png" height=100px>
 3. Rename the trajectory with a name related to the target (e.g. LGPI, RSTN, LVIM, RM1, etc.)
 4. Export trajectory with "Export" function and select "Orientation (3 directions vectors)" and "NifTI:Scanner" as the coordinate system.
 Take note of the path.
-Suggestion: Select a directory in the same path where T1W or SimbNIBS output is located.
+Suggestion: Select a directory in the same path where T1W or SimNIBS output is located.
 <img src="Planning-19.png" height=250px>

 ## Simulation with BabelBrain